-- The chapter "Clustering technology overview" describes the concepts and benefits of clustering, including the main components of PRIMECLUSTER. - The chapter "PRIMECLUSTER architecture" explains the PRIMECLUSTER architecture and discusses the key features that PRIMECLUSTER provides. - The chapter "Cluster interconnect details" discusses the concepts, requirements, and design considerations of the cluster interconnect. - The chapter "Reliant Monitor Services (RMS)" introduces the basic concepts, components, and benefits of RMS. - The chapter "RMS configuration tools" explains the concepts of the RMS Wizard Tools and the RMS Wizard Kit. - The chapter "SIS" introduces the basic concepts and components of the Scalable Internet Services (SIS).

-• The chapter "Appendix-Release information" lists changes in this manual.
+- The chapter "Clustering technology overview" describes the concepts and benefits of clustering, including the main components of PRIMECLUSTER. - The chapter "PRIMECLUSTER architecture" explains the PRIMECLUSTER architecture and discusses the key features that PRIMECLUSTER provides. - The chapter "Cluster interconnect details" discusses the concepts, requirements, and design considerations of the cluster interconnect. - The chapter "Reliant Monitor Services (RMS)" introduces the basic concepts, components, and benefits of RMS. - The chapter "RMS configuration tools" explains the concepts of the RMS Wizard Tools and the RMS Wizard Kit. - The chapter "Appendix-Release information" lists changes in this manual.